mahesh-kedari/educator/README.md

 # educator
-Eternus Online exam and learning portal
+Eternus Online exam and learning portal developed on Spring boot and React JS